 Facilitates communication with other healthcare providers

-You'd want to do a brief mental status exam at the beginning of any new client relationship.
+You'd want to do a brief mental status exam at the beginning of any new client relationship, to identify potential mental health conditions.

 Components of the Mental Status Exam